nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 MedInfo is a simple application that will help you manage your patients' **statuses, wards, discharge dates**, and ward **occupancies**. <br>
 <br>
-With the time-critical nature of hospital services, patient and ward management are of utmost priority, where the smallest delays or lapses in updating information can affect how your hospital attends to your patients. **MedInfo** has simplified, focused patient and ward management down to a tee, allowing you to in-process, update, and move patients around while looking at the overall stats of the hospital.<br>
+Considering the time-critical nature of hospital services, patient and ward management are of utmost priority, where the smallest delays or lapses in updating information can affect how your hospital attends to your patients. **MedInfo** was designed with this in mind.
+It has simplified and optimized patient and ward management, allowing you to in-process, update, and move patients around while still being able to view overall stats of the hospital at a glance.<br>
 <br>
 [Back to Table of Contents](#table-of-contents)